jameyquinn/jameyquinn.github.io/README.md

 We do more by complementing our own ideas and skills with another person's skills and ideas.
 Thus we need to team up to build good, sometimes big, sometimes complicated things.
 We won't always succeed, but that's our goal --> cohesive teams made of thriving individuals.

 Teams are immutable - change one person and you got yourself a new team.
 Thus, when we change things up, it can take a long time for that new team to fully develop.
 It may feel like regression, but people require that time to adapt to the new reality.

 **Sifting**: We build good teams by recruiting and nurturing for the long term - lifting.
+We hire individuals to contribute their own opinions and ideas and perspectives.
+This is a hint to keep a hold of what you know and love about yourself.
+The team should not change you in ways that you do not appreciate.
+Likewise,

 When we interview, every very candidate should walk away with the following answered completely: